ascott1/ethical-web-dev/web-apps-that-work-everywhere/01-title-intro.md

 [^1]: http://www.pewinternet.org/2015/04/01/us-smartphone-use-in-2015/

-Meanwhile, smartphone ownership in emerging and developing nations has dramatically increased over recent years, rising to a median of 37% in 2015[^2] with worldwide 3G coverage reaching 69%[^3].This rise in access can come at a cost, as fixed-broadband is 3 times more expensive and mobile data is twice as expensive in developing countries than in developed countries[^3].
-Speeds can vary wildly as well ranging from an average of nearly 40 Mbit/s in Korea to 0.09 Mbit/s in Zambia[^3].
+Meanwhile, smartphone ownership in emerging and developing nations has dramatically increased over recent years, rising to a median of 37% in 2015[^2] with worldwide 3G coverage reaching 69%[^3].This rise in access can come at a cost, as fixed-broadband is 3 times more expensive and mobile data is twice as expensive in developing countries than in developed countries[^3].Worldwide Internet speeds can vary wildly as well ranging from an average of nearly 40 Mbit/s in Korea to 0.09 Mbit/s in Zambia[^3].

 **It’s predicted that by 2020 there will be 7.8 billion mobile-connected devices, exceeding the world’s population**[^4].